 I also think seriously about how I use resources.
 I don't open an extra bar of soap in my hotel room when one bar of soap would do.
 By doing this I am respecting the person who made the soap, the person who transported the soap, and the person who stocked the soap.
-I'm also respecting Think about all the resources you the resource taken from the earth and the impact it will have on the environment to throw it out needlessly.

-waste every single day.
-Are you respecting all the people involved?
+I'm also respecting Think about all the resources you waste every single day.
+Are you respecting all the people involved? throw it out needlessly.